• Skip to primary navigation

 Gingerbread Cake with Salted Caramel Sauce on White Plate.

-I would DEFINITELY whip the leftover whipping cream to go with your warm gingerbread cake with salted caramel sauce.
+I would DEFINITELY whip the leftover whipping cream to go with your warm gingerbread cake and serve it with the caramel sauce spooned over the top of the cake.

 I like the cake warmed up and the caramel loose (you can warm it for 30 seconds in the microwave to make it pourable).